teamhacksmiths/contribution-guide/README.md

 * [Hindley Millner Type Signature](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/ch7.md) from the Mostly Adequate Guide to Functional Programming.

 ### Testing
-At Google, there is only 1 QA tester for every 10 software engineers.
-This is because they have nurtured a culture that encourages testing at every stage of the process.
-We will rely on our contributores heavily to test their own code.
+At Google, there is only 1 QA tester for every 10 Software Engineers.
+They have nurtured a culture that encourages testing at every stage of the process.
+We intend to do the same!

 We recommend TDD, BDD, or any other DD you can think of.
-Whatever works to eliminate the probability of regressions and keep your code running is fine with us.
+We will rely on your best judgement and will also participate in code review and QA testing at various stages throughout the process.

 #### Documentation and Project Management
 Our strategy for documentation will evolve over time.
 It's recommended that we utilize agile, but our exact tools and processes are still being determined.